 Hello, my name is Carrie.
-I’m a mother of 4 crazy kids between the ages of 9 and 16.
+I’m a mother of 4 crazy kids between the ages of 12 and 20.
 I’m also married to a wonderful man who has battled a stroke, thyroid cancer, and stage 3 colorectal cancer.
-Those two years my husband struggled with cancer were very stressful, but I found that God was with me each step of each day.
+Those years my husband struggled with cancer were very stressful, but I found that God was with me each step of each day.
 The times I wanted to fall apart or throw a huge temper tantrum, God’s overwhelming peace flooded over me.

 I never would have been able to get through those difficult times without God’s precious promise of peace.
 And I never would have claimed God’s promise of peace without the journey through anxiety He brought me through several years ago.